Troubleshooting Neutron Virtual Networks

 Cloud Technology Instructor, Rackspace

 Phil Hopkins, RHCA, is an Cloud Technology instructor at Rackspace.
 He has an Electrical Engineering Degree from the University of South Florida and has been working on Linux systems for over 15 years.
 In the past he has taught Cisco Networking classes and worked as a Cisco Admin as well as designing VOIP systems using Asterisk.
 He is active teaching and writing about Openstack software defined networks (SDN).
-He has written and currently gives an advanced class teaching OpenStack Networking...
+He has written and currently gives...
 Read More →

 Monday May 12, 2014 4:40pm - 5:20pm